It is the sliding or displacement of one vertebra in comparison with another.

 What types of doctors treat spondylolisthesis?

-Orthopedic surgeons, specialized neurosurgeons in the spine, physicians in physical medicine and rehabilitation, neurologists, internists, primary care providers and rheumatologists often treat spondylolisthesis.
+Orthopedic surgeons, specialized neurosurgeons in the spine, physical medicine and rehabilitation physicians, neurologists, internists, primary care providers, and rheumatologists often treat spondylolisthesis.

 Chiropractors and physiotherapists also frequently treat patients with spondylolisthesis.